Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Then start exploring the Kasugayama Primeval Forest [Google Maps location]:

-The latter part of both trails (along the grassy hillside down from the summit of Mt Wakakusa) requires the payment of a small entry fee (JPY150).
+The latter part of both trails (along the grassy hillside down from the summit of Mt Wakakusa) requires a small entry fee (JPY150).

-After your hike, head back to your accommodation to shower/pick up your luggage.
-Then head to the Nara Train Station for your onward journey.
+After your hike, return to your accommodation to shower and pick up your luggage.
+Then, head to the Nara Train Station for your onward journey.

 kasugayama primeval forest1 by jennie ryken